mozilla/i18n-abide/README.md

       locale_directory: 'locale'
     }));

-This block setup the middleware and views with gettext support.
+This block sets up the middleware and views with gettext support.
 We declare support for English, German, Spanish, and two debug locales (more on this later).

 In your routes, you can use the gettext function in ``.js`` files.